resolve109/study-aws-sa/aws-study-guide.md

   - When combined with Kinesis Data Firehose, creates a scalable solution for capturing and storing customer activity data
   - More secure and flexible than authorization at load balancer or network level
   - Ideal for web applications that need to capture analytics data with proper authorization
+- **Custom Domain Names**:
+  - For providing individual secure URLs for multiple customers:
+    - Register a domain in a registrar
+    - Create a wildcard custom domain in Route 53 with a record pointing to API Gateway
+    - Request a wildcard certificate in AWS Certificate Manager in the same region as API Gateway
+    - Import the certificate into API Gateway and create a custom domain name
+  - This provides the most operationally efficient way to manage individual secure customer URLs
+  - Creating separate hosted zones or API endpoints for each customer introduces unnecessary complexity

 ### AWS Backup
 - **Cross-Region Backup**: